Miriam Škoch: Grand Slam performance

 Kolodziejová won the girls' doubles event at the 2015 Australian Open with fellow Czech Markéta Vondroušová, defeating Katharina Hobgarski and Greet Minnen in the final.
 She then went on to win the girls' doubles event at the 2015 French Open with Vondroušová, defeating Caroline Dolehide and Katerina Stewart in the final.

-Professional career
+Professional

 Partnering Anastasia Dețiuc, she won her first WTA Tour doubles title at the 2022 Emilia-Romagna Open, defeating Arantxa Rus and Tamara Zidanšek in the final.

 At the 2023 Australian Open, on her major debut, she reached the third round, partnering with Markéta Vondroušová as well as the third round at the 2023 Wimbledon Championships where the pair withdrew.

-Playing with Anna Sisková, she won the doubles title at the 2024 WTA 125 La Bisbal d'Emporda after Tímea Babos and Dalma Gálfi withdrew from the final.
+Playing with Anna Sisková, she won the doubles title at the 2024 Solgironès Open, after Tímea Babos and Dalma Gálfi withdrew from the final.

-At the 2024 French Open she entered the main draw partnering again Anna Sisková as an alternate pair, and defeated Russians Ekaterina Alexandrova and Anastasia Pavlyuchenkova before losing to eventual champions Katerina Siniakova and Coco Gauff.
+At the 2024 French Open, she entered the main draw, partnering again Anna Sisková as an alternate pair, and defeated Russians Ekaterina Alexandrova and Anastasia Pavlyuchenkova, before losing to eventual champions, Kateřina Siniaková and Coco Gauff.